Edin

 Edin is a Bosnian masculine given name.
 In the Balkans, Edin is popular among Bosniaks in the former Yugoslav nations.
-The name is either a modification of the name Eden, which means "delight," or a modification of the name Adin, which is derived from the Arabic word دين (din), meaning faith.
-This region also has a female equivalent: Edina (for example, Edina Papo).
+The name is either a modification of the name Eden, which means "delight", or a modification of the name Adin, which is derived from the Arabic word دين (dīn), meaning faith.
+The feminine equivalent of the name is Edina.
+Notable people with the name include: